Many of us have heard of Arizona's 'Stupid Motorist Law' and most of us know the basic theory of the law.

-In the video two trucks barely pause before driving through water flowing over Houghton Road Thursday morning.
+In a video from 2013 we posted below, you can see two trucks barely pause before driving through water flowing over Houghton Road.

-It basically says if the driver of a vehicle goes around a barricade closing a road due to high water, that person will pay for their rescue if they get stuck in the wash and emergency personnel needs to get them out safely.
+It basically says if the driver goes around a barricade closing a road due to high water, that person will pay for their rescue if they get stuck in the wash and emergency personnel needs to get them out safely.

 28-910.
 Liability for emergency responses in flood areas; definitions